Archaeological Museum of Heraklion: Insanely Helpful Visit Guide

 Archaeological Museum of Heraklion

-Here, the museum presents the Minoan prevalence in the Aegean sea.
-There are clay pots and other ceramics with stunning detail.
 They range from miniature vases to those huge pithoi (the typical Cretan large containers used to store olive oil, wine, and grain in bulk).

-There are incredible amounts of labrys (the symmetrical double-bitted ax), one of the oldest symbols of Greek civilization, specifically associated with female divinities.
+There are incredible amounts of labrys (the symmetrical double-bitted ax), one of the oldest symbols of Greek civilization, associated explicitly with female divinities.
 Some of the most beautiful ones are even taller than a person.

 Researchers believe that those enormous axes could have been used during religious ceremonies and sacrifices.